samanthraj/Privacy_preserving_rag/README.md

 There are two core pipelines:

-**Data Ingestion Pipeline** — Upload your documents → they get chunked into segments → each chunk is embedded into a vector → stored in a PostgreSQL vector database.
+**Data Ingestion Pipeline** — Upload your documents → they get chunked into segments → each chunk is embedded into a vector → stored in a VectorDb vector database.

 **Query Pipeline** — User sends a message → it gets embedded → similarity search finds the top 5 most relevant chunks from your data → those chunks are passed as context to the Groq LLM along with a structured prompt → the model responds accurately based on your data, not guesswork.